Vincent Corleone: The Godfather Part III

 Vincent attempts to ingratiate himself with his uncle by protecting him from rival Mafia families, who are in league with Zasa and an unknown traitor within Michael's circle.
 Encouraged by his sister Connie, Michael takes Vincent under his wing.
 Michael admires Vincent's courage and loyalty, but notices that Vincent has inherited Sonny's hot temper and worries he will suffer his father's fate.

 Vincent saves Michael from an assassination attempt orchestrated by Zasa at a Mafia summit in Atlantic City.
 That same night, Michael is hospitalized following a diabetic stroke.
-Believing Zasa will make another attempt on Michael's life, Vincent murders him (with approval from Connie and Corleone assassin Al Neri).
-Michael is angry that Vincent used violence to deal with Zasa and did so without Michael's permission, although he used the same logic to protect his father 34 years prior by killing Virgil Sollozzo.
+Believing Zasa will make another attempt on Michael's life, Vincent murdered him (with approval from Connie and assassin Al Neri).
+Michael is angry that Vincent used violence to deal with Zasa and did so without his permission, although he used the same logic to protect his father 34 years prior by killing Virgil Sollozzo.

 When Vincent begins a relationship with Michael's daughter Mary, Michael fears that his nephew's growing involvement in the family's criminal activity will endanger her life.
-Michael tells Vincent that while he and Sonny were different Michael knew Sonny would've done anything for him and warns Vincent that Sonny's temper clouded his judgment, a mistake Michael doesn't want Vincent to repeat.
+Michael tells Vincent that while he and Sonny were different, he knew Sonny would've done anything for him and warns Vincent that Sonny's temper clouded his judgment, and doesn't want Vincent to repeat the same error.

-When Michael learns that his old friend Don Altobello is the traitor within the family, Michael has Vincent spy on him.
-Vincent learns that Licio Lucchesi, a powerful Italian politician and criminal underworld figure, was the mastermind of the assassination plot against Michael and employed Altobello, Zasa, and corrupt Vatican officials Frederick Keinszig and Archbishop Gilday to undermine Michael's criminal empire.
+When Michael learns that his old friend Don Altobello is the traitor within the family, he has Vincent spy on him.
+Vincent learns that Licio Lucchesi, a powerful Italian politician and criminal underworld figure, was the mastermind of the assassination plot against Michael and employed Altobello, Zasa, a corrupt Vatican official Frederick Keinszig, and Archbishop Gilday to undermine Michael's criminal empire.

-Vincent asks permission to retaliate and Michael tacitly agrees, then formally retires as Don and names Vincent his successor, instructing him to call himself Don Vincent Corleone.
+Vincent asks permission to retaliate and Michael tacitly agrees, then formally retires and names Vincent as his successor, insisting that he call himself Don Vincent Corleone.
 Michael's guidance has made Vincent into a better man - patient, responsible, and wise.

-His first act is to order the murders of Lucchesi, Keinszig, and Gilday.
+Vincent's first act is to order the murders of Lucchesi, Keinszig, and Gilday.
 Connie kills Altobello (her godfather) by poisoning him.
 In return for being made Don, Vincent agrees to end his relationship with Mary.
-That same night, Altobello's assassin Mosca accidentally kills Mary during an attempt on Michael's life, and Vincent kills Mosca with a single gunshot.
+That same night, Altobello's assassin, Mosca, accidentally kills Mary during an attempt on Michael's life, and Vincent kills Mosca with a single gunshot.
 He looks on, devastated, as Michael cradles Mary’s dead body.